 At some point, you feel like you've added everything you've thought of to your website.
 Struggling to come up with ideas and seeing websites that look "better" than yours, you might begin to slowly dedicate less and less time to this new hobby of yours.
 I implore you to keep at it!

 Learning more about how HTML and CSS interact can eventually open you up to advanced methods of design, allowing you to experiment with new methods and ways to display your content.
 You'll learn different ways to design your site, and you might want to change up your layout!
 All it takes is for you to search for it and seek out code snippets, CSS tricks, and other ways to improve your coding.
-It can be really helpful to use your favorite search engine to search for keywords like "how to do XYZ in HTML" if there's something specific you want to learn how to code.

 Keep in mind that this isn't a competition, and there's no Hall of Fame here.
 People will enjoy your site because of what you put on it, not because it's the best-coded website ever (whatever that means).
 Nobody is comparing your site to someone else's, because they exist for different reasons.
 You might showcase your photography, which will look completely different from a site of someone displaying their pixel art.